Childhood Practice HNC @ SCQF Level 7

 Your interview process will contain the following:

-• Evidence of your qualifications, (please come prepared to show them) employment experience, interest in the sector demonstrated in your personal statement.
+• Evidence of your qualifications, employment experience and an interest in the sector as demonstrated in your application.

 • Written Task.